helospark/SparkBuilderGenerator/SparkBuilderGeneratorPlugin/builder.md

    Option to include visible fields from superclass
  - 0.0.8
    Regression bug was observed in 0.0.7 under some Eclipse configurations.
 IllegalArgumentException occured while trying to parse java.lang.Object class.
+ - 0.0.9
+   Generate builder to the class under the cursor (in case of nested classes, or multiple classes in a single file) Improvements to Builder class removing logic

 ## The generated code looks like the following: